See You Next Summer!

 Through this collaborative effort, we have the building blocks to run some exciting new EdTech Maker Space projects in the coming year!!!
 Interested in joining future Maker Space projects events?
 Stay in touch by joining the EdTech Center @ World Education's newsletter.

 Digital literacy IS literacy...

 ...but where should adult educators turn to find resources that support the skills learners want and need for personal, educational, civic, and career success?

 Our most recent EdTech Maker Space event involved over 50 adult educators nationwide (and beyond) who worked collaboratively to help answer this very question!
 Together, these makers developed expertise in a digital skills framework designed to support diverse learners, created relevance statements for each digital skill while working in topic-area teams to curate learning resources to this framework as we begin the process of building an open digital skills resource library!

-Watch our project intro webinar, where you can learn about the project, its goals, and how participants engaged.
+Watch our project showcase webinar, where you can learn about the project, process, and end results.

 Check out this collection of resources, including the digital skills framework and learning resources used.